 The Biden administration has proposed a number of initiatives to promote transport electrification and clean energy.
-Three of these are specifically targeted at the auto industry: a reboot of the federal tax credits for EV purchases; a major investment in EV charging infrastructure; and a new set of fuel economy standards.
+Three of these are specifically targeted at the auto industry: a reboot of the ; a major investment in EV charging infrastructure; and a new set of fuel economy standards.
 Which of these three programs is the most important, which are most likely to be implemented, and what are the effects of each one likely to be for Tesla drivers in particular?

 Before proceeding further, let’s note that it’s always a risky business to make predictions about government programs.
 They are always extremely complex, they usually undergo major revisions between the proposal and policy stages, and their real-world effects typically unfold over the course of years, if not decades.
 The pontification and punditry that follows are based on our best understanding of these proposals as they stand at the current moment.

 President Biden’s Build Back Better plan includes a revamping of the system of federal tax credits for EV purchases.
 The proposed system improves on the existing tax credit in several ways: It would apparently replace the tax credit (which benefits only high-income taxpayers) with a cash rebate; it includes an incentive for buyers of used EVs; and it eliminates the automaker-specific cap that has ended the credits for Tesla and GM, perversely punishing them for being early movers on electrification.